State Government projects

 The City endeavours to avoid legal action wherever possible and will work with Property Owners if they are unable to pay.
 As with the refusal to pay your general Rates, penalty interest accrues and the City will apply the debt against the property.
 Where charges remain outstanding for a period of time legal action may be taken to recover those funds from the property owner.
 The Local Government Act 1995 outlines the actions that the City is required to take in such matters.

-I do not agree the outlined benefits justify the cost charged to property owners to underground power.
+What if I do not agree the outlined benefits justify the cost charged to property owners?